NGS Amplicon Sequencing

 |Whole Exome Sequencing (target region can be too large and uniformity will suffer)||Pathogen detection on mixed samples with varying DNA inputs (e.g. TB patient samples)|

-CleanPlex® Amplicon Sequencing Technology – a novel ultra-high multiplex PCR-based target enrichment method that bridges the gap between traditional amplicon sequencing and hybrid capture
+CleanPlex® – an ultra-scalable and ultra-sensitive amplicon sequencing method that bridges the gap between traditional amplicon sequencing and hybrid capture sequencing

 Overcoming Background Noise